 Correlation Examples in Statistics

-Vivek and Rupal are siblings, and Rupal is elder to Vivek by 3 years.
-Sanjeev their father is a statistician and he was interested in conducting research on the linear relationship between height and weight.
-Hence, since their birth he was noting down their height and weight at various ages and has arrived at below data:
+Vivek and Rupal are siblings, and Rupal is older than Vivek by three years.
+Sanjeev, their father, is a statistician, and he was interested in researching the linear relationship between height and weight.
+Hence, since their birth, he was noting their height and weight at various ages and arrived at the following:

-He tries to identify if there is any correlation between age, height, and weight and is there any differentiation between them?
+He tries to identify any correlation between age, height, and weight, and is there any differentiation between them?

->We will first plot a scatter chart and we get below result for Rupal’s and Vivek’s age, height and weight.
+>We will first plot a scatter chart, and we get below the result for Rupal’s and Vivek’s age, height, and weight.

-As the age increases, height increases and also weight increases, so there appears to be a positive relationship, in other words, there is a positive correlation between height and age.
-Further, he observed that weight is fluctuating and is not stable it could either increase or decrease marginally but however he observed that there is a positive relationship between height and weight that is when height increases weight also tends to increase.
+As the age increases, height increases, and also weight increases, so there appears to be a positive relationship; in other words, there is a positive correlation between height and age.
+Further, Sanjeev observed that weight is fluctuating and is not stable; it could either increase or decrease marginally, but he observed a positive relationship between height and weight; that is, when height increases, weight also tends to increase.

-Thus, he observed that there are two important relationships here, with age – height increases and with height increase weight also increases, hence all three-carry positive correlation.
+Thus, he observed two crucial relationships here, with age – height increases, and with height increase, weight also increases.
+Hence all three-carry positive correlation.

 John is excited about summer vacation.
-However, his parents are worried since the teenager would be sitting home and playing games on mobile and would be switching on Air condition the whole time.
-The noted the various temperature and the units consumed by them during last year and found interesting data and they wanted to anticipate their upcoming may month bill and they are expecting the temperature to be near 40*C, but they want to know is there any correlation between Temperature and electricity bill?
+However, his parents are worried since the teenager would be sitting home and playing games on mobile and switching on Air condition the whole time.
+The noted the various temperature and the units consumed by them during last year and found interesting data, and they wanted to anticipate their upcoming may month bill, and they are expecting the temperature to be near 40*C, but they want to know is there any correlation between Temperature and electricity bill?